Full transcript of sixth annual Dilip Sardesai Memorial Lecture by Rahul Dravid

 Former India captain Rahul Dravid was at his sparkling best as the keynote speaker at the 6th Dilip Sardesai Lecture at the Cricket Club of India on Friday evening.
-Below is the text of his 22-minute speech
+Here's the text of his 22-minute speech

 Good evening Ladies and Gentlemen, it is an honour to be delivering the Dilip Sardesai Memorial Lecture this evening in front of an audience with a deep love and great knowledge of cricket.